TalEliyahu/Acronymy.io/README.md

 After install NodeJS packages you can build the app by this command ```ng build``` in the application directory.
 If you get any error make sure NodeJS and Angular-cli is properly installed.

 After that run this command ```node server.js``` in application directory and then browser http://localhost:3000 in browser.
 You should see the application running.

+## Personalizing Acronym Seach

+You can use advance search to select/unselect the categories you want to be included in seach.
+You can also upload your json, csv, xlsx and zip files to be included in search.
+The file format should be as follows:

+- Set the **Acronym** column name as **Key** (Case sensitive)
+- Set the **Abbreviation** column name as *Abbreviation* (Case sensitive)
+- Set the column name you want to show for detail as **Description** (Case sensitive)